About the Property

 Property Details

-Monson Village was one of New Hampshire’s first inland towns settled by Europeans.
+Monson Village was New Hampshire’s first inland towns settled by Europeans.
 In 1735 six settlers from Massachusetts and Canada purchased the land, which was then part of Massachusetts.
 In 1737 they moved there with their families, cleared the land, and built a tight cluster of residential dwellings.
-For a few years, the town thrived under the leadership of such people as Thomas Nevins, a sergeant in the French and Indian War who lost three sons in the Revolutionary War; Joshua Bailey, whose 11 children narrowly escaped a fire that destroyed their home; Dr. John Brown, a prominent physician whose fancy chaise carriage was the talk of New England; and Russ Dickerman’s great-great-great-grandfather, Richard Clarke.
+For a few years, the town thrived under the leadership of such people as Thomas Nevins, a sergeant in the French and Indian War who lost three sons in the Revolutionary War; Joshua Bailey, whose 11 children narrowly escaped a fire that destroyed their home; Dr. John Brown, a prominent physician (whose fancy chaise carriage was the talk of New England), and Richard Clarke.

-In 1741 the borders of New Hampshire and Massachusetts were adjusted, and Monson Village became part of New Hampshire.
+In 1741 the borders of New Hampshire and Massachusetts were adjusted, and Monson Village became part of what eventually became New Hampshire.
 The settlers farmed the land, traded commodities grown there, and continued to live on the land until the village was disbanded in 1770 and absorbed into the surrounding towns.

 It remains unclear today what led to the abandonment of this settlement.
 Historians and archeologists continue to study Monson Village to decipher this remaining puzzle.
-Some think it may have been the result of tensions with Native Americans.
 Some believe the harsh living conditions simply got the best of residents.
 Some believe that political discord was the culprit.
 The puzzle remains, as do the original roads, stonewalls, and cellar holes.

 Monson remained undisturbed for more than 220 years.
-In 1998 it was threatened by a 28-lot subdivision that would have destroyed its natural and historic beauty.
-A successful grass roots campaign to save this property was initiated by local residents who enlisted the help of the Society for the Protection of New Hampshire Forests, the State Division of Historical Resources, and Inherit New Hampshire.
-The property was purchased by the Forest Society in 1998.
-Russ and Geri Dickerman donated 125 acres of their own land to add to the Monson Reservation and cared for the Monson Center reservation ever since; Geri passed away in 2008.
+In 1998 it was threatened by a 28-lot subdivision that would have erased its natural and historic beauty.
+A successful grassroots campaign to save this property was initiated by Russ and Geri Dickerman, and grew to include, local residents, the Society for the Protection of New Hampshire Forests, the State Division of Historical Resources, and Inherit New Hampshire.
+The property was ultimately purchased by the Forest Society in 1998 and Russ and Geri Dickerman also donated 125 acres of their own land to the cause.
+In 2008 the Town of Milford required the developer of a neighboring subdivision to configure their open space to directly connect to existing Monson reservation and 47 acres were donated to the Forest Society through this arrangement.

-The land and its historical heritage are now protected forever, thanks to the generosity of Russ and Geri Dickerman and hundreds of “Friends of Monson”.
-With Russ’ ever-vigilant help, the Forest Society oversees the stewardship of its rolling fields, beautiful forests, walking trails, and historical artifacts in perpetuity.
+The land and its historical heritage are now protected forever, thanks to the successful effort led by Russ and Geri Dickerman and hundreds of “Friends of Monson”.
+Today, the Forest Society oversees the stewardship of Monson’s rolling fields, beautiful forests, walking trails, and historical artifacts in perpetuity.

 Trail Information